NotEduCo342/NotEduCo342/README.md

   </h1>

   <p>
-    A passionate <strong>Front-end Developer</strong> and <strong>Mechatronics Student</strong> from Germany, building things for the web and the physical world.
+    A passionate <strong>Front-end Developer</strong> and <strong>Mechatronics Student</strong> from The Earth ( Of Course ? ), building things for the web and the physical world.
 I love combining software with hardware to create unique, automated solutions.
   </p>

   <p>